gofinance/ib/testserver/README.md

   automated management of IB Gateway.
 It is GPLv3 licensed.

-The ``ibcontroller-*.ini`` has been configured to automatically load IB Gateway and login with Interactive Brokers' demo account.
+The ``ibcontroller-*.ini`` has been configured to automatically load IB Gateway and login with Interactive Brokers' ``fdemo`` account.
 This is adequate for most GoIB tests.
 Two ports are bound:

 * 4001 is the IB API port.
 This is what the tests will use.
 * 7462 is the IBController telnet control port (bound to 127.0.0.1).
 Tests do